devranaydinoglu/reped/README.md

 # Reped

 Reped is a real-time collaborative text editor written in C++ that utilizes a client-server networking architecture to synchronize text changes across clients and Dear ImGUI to render its UI.
-It has a custom piece table implementation for its text buffer for efficient insertions and deletions, along with full undo/redo support.
+It has a custom piece table implementation for its text buffer for efficient insertions and deletions.
 It uses OT for conflict resolution to ensure that concurrent text operations are handled properly by the server and clients.

 ## Text Buffer